 Electronic Check Conversion.
 You may authorize a merchant or other payee to make a one-time electronic payment from your checking Account using information from your check to pay for purchases or bills.
 Also, even when you give a check to a store cashier, the check may be processed through an electronic system that captures the Account information and the amount of the check.
 Once the check is processed, you’ll be asked to sign a receipt and get a copy for your records.
 The merchant presents the processed check information to us electronically, and the funds are transferred into the merchant’s account.
 Notice about check information being processed electronically can be given to you in different ways: in a store, a merchant might post a sign at the register or give you a written notice.
 For a mailed check, the company might include the notice on your monthly statement or under its terms and conditions.
 The notice also should state if the merchant or company will electronically collect a fee from your Account - like a “bounced check” fee - if you have insufficient available funds to cover the transaction.

 Fees for Electronic Funds Transaction Services.
 All current fees associated with electronic funds transactions are listed in the Fee Schedule and are subject to change.
-Relevant fees include the following: Stop Payment fee; NSF fee for declined transactions that exceed your ledger balance; Overdraft Protection fee, Returned Check fee, Paid Overdraft fee, Courtesy Pay fees, ATM or Debit Card Overdraft fee, ATM Withdrawal fee, Excess Transaction fee and withdrawal or transfer fees for club accounts.
+Relevant fees include the following: Stop Payment fee; NSF fee for declined transactions that exceed your ledger balance; Overdraft Protection fee, Returned Check fee, Paid Overdraft fee, Courtesy Pay fees, ATM or Debit Card Overdraft fee, ATM Withdrawal fee.
 Additional surcharges may be assessed by the individual machine owners.
 These surcharges will be disclosed at the machine itself.
 When you use an ATM Terminal not owned by us, you may be charged a fee by the ATM Terminal owner (or any network used) and you may be charged a fee for a balance inquiry even if you don’t complete a funds transfer.

 Disclosure of Account Information to Third Parties.
 We will disclose information to third parties about your Account or transfers you make in the following instances: